BIGJRA/BIGJRA.github.io/rejuv.md

 ## Floria Island Rock Climb

-That’s about all we can do on Terajuma Island alone, far as side quests are concerned.
+That's about all we can do on Terajuma Island alone, far as side quests are concerned.
 The boat can take us all sorts of places, including Gearen, Akuwa, and Secret Shore.
-Anyways, first, we’re going to go to the Secret Shore.
+Anyways, first, we're going to go to the Secret Shore.
 Again, this is optional, so skip ahead if you want.

 Enter Xen Lab again and take the teleporter here to get to the back room.
 Enter the cave.
 Surf to the right to find a hidden *Link Heart.*
 Then, head back to use Rock Climb.
-Enter the cave up here to get *TM81 X-Scissor!* There’s also an *Up-Grade* in the bookshelf.
+Enter the cave up here to get *TM81 X-Scissor!* There's also an *Up-Grade* in the bookshelf.

 Leave the swamp and return to Gearen Help Center.
-Now that we’ve found 35 Zygarde cells, Mei and Ayuda will give us the *Soothe Bell!* This can cut down on the number of friendships berries we need to use from now on.
+Now that we've found 35 Zygarde cells, Mei and Ayuda will give us the *Soothe Bell!* This can cut down on the number of friendships berries we need to use from now on.
 Our next target is 45.